 Duet & Luna

 Duet and Luna were both apps that turned your iPad into a second screen for your Apple computer.
 Then one day, Apple decided to build the exact same feature.
 Now everyone can turn their iPad into a second screen for free.

-Just like that, and their USP was gone overnight.
-Worst of all, according to TechCrunch, Apple had previously reached out to Luna’s CEO to demo the product to them.
-If you’re a startup founder, you might get your hopes up when a big company reaches out to you and ask yourself “is this the start of acquisition?”
+Just like that, their entire product was rendered defunct overnight.
+Worst of all, according to TechCrunch, Apple had previously reached out to Luna’s CEO asking him to demo Luna to them.
+If you’re a startup founder, you might get your hopes up when a big company shows an interest in your tech and ask yourself “Is this the start of acquisition?”
 Instead, they never heard from Apple again.

 This situation is such a common occurrence within the Apple ecosystem that there’s even a term for it – Sherlocking, a reference to Watson, a search app that was killed off by Apple’s Sherlock and later Spotlight.

 So, should you build an app on someone else’ platform?